Ama Natura means "She Loves Nature" in Latin

 Who's joining the cause?

-- Two to three Inside Passage marine fuel dealers who, when interviewed by Capt.
-Wilcox in 2016, confidentially shared their strong interest in providing clean, waste-sourced fuel as soon as possible.
+Four or five Inside Passage marine fuel dealers who, when interviewed by Capt.
+Wilcox beginning in 2016, confidentially shared their strong interest in providing clean, waste-sourced fuel as soon as possible.

 Start now to “decarbonize the passage” one boat, one fuel station, one port, and one state, province or tribal government at a time.
 Our children, and future generations of people and wildlife depend on all of us taking action sooner than later.
 Having local, provincial, and tribal and federal governments develop supportive policies and incentives will likely be necessary to sustain and accelerate this citizen and boater-led grass root effort.